ohler55/ojg/design.md

 many times
 [faster](https://github.com/the-benchmarker/graphql-benchmarks).

 ## Whats Next?

-Theres alway more to come.
-For OjG there are a few things in the works.
+Theres alway something new ready to be explored.
+For OjG there are a few things in the planning stage.

- - Regex filters for JSONPath
+ - A short trip to Regex filters for JSONPath.
- - Add JSON building to the oj command which is an alternative to jq but uses JSONPath.
+ - A construction project to add JSON building to the **oj** command which is an alternative to jq but using JSONPath.
- - Implement a Simple Encoding Notation which mixes GraphQL symtax with JSON for simplier more forgiving format.
+ - Explore new territory by implementing a Simple Encoding Notation which mixes GraphQL symtax with JSON for simplier more forgiving format.